How To Report A Bug

 And many thanks.

-Error Report
+How to get the Error Report

 1. Go to Control Panel > Problem Reports And Solutions.
 Click on View Problem History.